bapple999/predictionpulse-proxy/readme.md

 GET https://<your-site>/config.js net::ERR_ABORTED 404 (Not Found)
 ```

-then `config.js` was not found and `netlify.toml` still contains the placeholder project URL.
+then `config.js` was not found and `netlify.toml` still contained the placeholder project URL.
-Copy `public/config.example.js` to `public/config.js`, fill in your actual Supabase project URL and anon key, and update `netlify.toml` to use the same domain.
+Copy `public/config.example.js` to `public/config.js`, fill in your actual Supabase project URL and anon key, and update `netlify.toml` to use your domain (or keep the wildcard).

 ---